 Research by Shelmet et al. (1998) demonstrated how the addition of alcohol blunts normal fat oxidation or use.
 They provided participants with the equivalent of two drinks and found it reduced fat oxidation (e.g. fat burning) by a whopping 87%!
 As discussed, the body priorities addressing the toxic alcohol, trying to burn or excrete it as fast as possible, which blunts normal fat and carbohydrate metabolism.
 In fact, these researchers found the fat oxidation depression lasted for a further 4 hours, bad news for those wishing to keep the fat off.

 Following this, they investigated how the combination of alcohol and carbohydrates affected fat metabolism.
-This is of particular importance as most people combine alcohol with sugary drinks and high carb / high fat meals, such as pizza or burger & fries.
+This is of particular importance as most people combine alcohol with sugary drinks and high carbs / high-fat meals, such as pizza or burger & fries.
 If you’re heading out this weekend it’s time to stop reading, as they found that the combination of alcohol and carbohydrates totally blunted fat oxidation / burn!

 ALCOHOL AND MUSCLE GROWTH

-If additional fat gain from Alcohol wasn’t enough to stop you this weekend, alcohol also has a massive effect on your muscle building capacity.
+If the additional fat gain from alcohol wasn’t enough to stop you this weekend, alcohol also has a massive effect on your muscle-building capacity.
 So if your goal is the “Dadbod”, combing alcohol and food is a perfect regime, helping you gain fat and blunt muscle growth!